oneoffdallas/nagios_scripts/README.md

 # nagios_scripts
 A collection of Nagios scripts.
-Most should have a corresponding entry on Nagios Exchange.
-Some may also have a write-up at some point on my website -- http://www.linuxincluded.com.
+All of them *should* have a corresponding entry on Nagios Exchange.
+At some point, various scripts may also have a write-up on my website -- http://www.linuxincluded.com.